data-nerd/ctf-writeups/cbccop/mov/README.md

 "".join([chr(b - 0x50) for b in flag_bytes])
 ```

-I left the steps I took in this writeup and the `solve.py` file to show the thought process: from mapping table, to nibble manipulation, to simple subtraction.
+I left the steps I took in this writeup and the `solve.py` script to show the thought process: from mapping table, to nibble manipulation, to simple subtraction.
 The end result is clear in hindsight but that's often the case.
-Learning in in the journey.
+Learning is in the journey.

 ## Conclusion